annienguyen879/eco395m-exercises/exercise_2/exercise_2.md

 However, we note this analysis relied on the best models I could produce using the data.
 There may exist a KNN model that outperforms the linear model I produced.
-However, looking at the out of sample RMSE using single and averages RMSE, this seems unlikely to be the case.
+However, looking at the out of sample RMSE using single and average RMSE, that seems unlikely to be the case.

 ## 2) Classification and retrospective sampling